typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 ### Traversal Queries

 Writing a traversal query in SQL means we leverage the `JOIN` operator.
-Below is a comparison between SQL and Graql for the following question:
+Below is a comparison between SQL and TypeQL for the following question:

 ```Return all employee IDs who sold to a customer based in London, and has customer demographic "x"```